kipa00/pykipalang/README.md

 kipa's first well-constructed language starting from 3-day coding.

 ## installation
+Download parsexpr.py.
+You have 2 options:
+* Execute directly.
+This will run parsexpr.py as a shell.
-Download parsexpr.py and put it to the path of your python program.
+* Put it to the path of your python program.
+This allows you to preprocess the environment and postprocess the result.

 ## parsexpr.py documentation
 There are some functions you can use to interpret kipalang scripts.